Admission DeadlineApril 1

-The new Post Master’s Doctor of Nursing Practice (DNP) program (Administration, Family Nurse Practitioner) is designed to build upon the existing MSN program at UH and allow the College of Nursing (CON) to maintain a leading position in nursing education.
+The new Post Master’s Doctor of Nursing Practice (DNP) program (Administration, Family Nurse Practitioner) is designed to build upon the existing MSN program at UH and allow the Andy and Barbara Gessner College of Nursing to maintain a leading position in nursing education.
 The program will seek full accreditation after the first year of implementation through the Commission on Collegiate Nursing Education (CCNE).

 The DNP program is offered in a hybrid delivery model utilizing both online and face-to-face modalities two days per term at the University of Houston campus.
 Additionally, clinical experiences will be available face-to-face in the community setting.